g-leech/argmin-gravitas/_posts/2018-03-01-Russell's-anti-scepticism.markdown

 1) if one finds compelling reasons to endorse dogmatism, one must believe it (and thereby stop being a sceptic) on pain of unreasonableness; and <br>
 2) even if one does not find compelling reasons, then (11) makes one unreasonable not to believe it. <br>

-The unacceptable implication is that inabil­ity to ground a posi­tion is taken to be a compelling rea­son to believe it.
+The unacceptable implication is that inability to ground a position is taken to be a compelling reason to believe it.
 (It also breaches Engel’s condition of normative freedom, given above.)
 Further:

 P1.
-By (8), every belief is sub­ject to exam­i­na­tion and the pos­si­bil­ity of doubt
+By (8), every belief is subject to examination and the possibility of doubt P2.
-	P2.
 Dogmatism is a belief.
 P3.
-Thus the scep­tic can exam­ine dog­ma­tism and pos­si­bly doubt it.
+Thus the sceptic can examine dogmatism and possibly doubt it.
 P4.
-Exam­i­na­tions must admit the pos­si­bil­ity there are no com­pelling grounds.
+Examinations must admit the possibility there are no compelling grounds.
 P5.
 If they are not found, one need not believe dogmatism.
 P6.
-Russell’s reasoning entails that dog­ma­tism can­not be truly exam­ined.
+Russell’s reasoning entails that dogmatism cannot be truly examined.
 C. So by contradiction of basic norms, the argument fails.

 It could be rearticulated as a properly general norm:

-&nbsp;&nbsp;&nbsp;11'. _Cogency norm_: It is unrea­son­able to doubt a posi­tion if there are no possible rea­sons that could persuade some­one who doesn’t believe the position to believe it.
+&nbsp;&nbsp;&nbsp;11'. _Cogency norm_: It is unreasonable to doubt a position if there are no possible reasons that could persuade someone who doesn’t believe the position to believe it.

 But this is absurdly strong: even if Russell were to accept it (and the suggestion is philosophical slander), the argument collapses, since:

 P1.
-(11’) stamps as indubitable all sets of beliefs that can­not be jus­ti­fied except by cir­cular reasoning.
+(11’) stamps as indubitable all sets of beliefs that cannot be justified except by circular reasoning.
 P2.
 There are a vast number of such sets.
 P3.
 Many of those sets will be incompatible with each other.
 C. (11’) generates and asserts a vast number of contradictions.

 <br>